-The UK Government’s Afghan Locally Employed Staff (LES) Relocation Scheme will see families settling in our local area in coming weeks.
-This scheme has been put in place to protect the human rights of Afghan Locally Employed Staff who have supported British Forces deployed in Afghanistan and are now at risk since the Taliban has taken over the country.
+As a result of the UK Government’s Afghan Locally Employed Staff (LES) Relocation Scheme, many Afghan families are now living temporarily in our area awaiting their asylum claims to be heard.
+The scheme was put in place to protect the human rights of Afghan Locally Employed Staff who supported British Forces deployed in Afghanistan and were at risk since the Taliban took over the country.

 Local Support for Refugees